 Will Pope, seen in a confrontation with Trinity Carpenter during an Aug.
-25 demonstration at City Hall in Topeka, has been indicted by a grand jury in D.C. on federal charges related to the Jan.
+25, 2020, demonstration at City Hall in Topeka, was indicted by a grand jury in D.C. on federal charges related to the Jan.
 6 attack on democracy.
 (Sherman Smith/Kansas Reflector)

 TOPEKA — Will Pope left an impression on the U.S. Capitol Police officer who tried to restrain the Topeka man inside the Capitol building during the Jan.
 6 insurrection.